-Senior management have the opportunity to provide responses to audit findings, which are included in the final report, when that format is used to communicate results.
-The completed reports are made available to executive leadership, the ARCC and the AIZ Audit Committee.
+Senior management has the opportunity to provide responses to audit findings, which are included in the final report, when that format is used to communicate results.
+The completed reports are made available to executive leadership, the AEG ARCC and the Assurant Audit Committee.